 Be a Leader in Health Care

-Elmhurst’s online Doctor of Nursing Practice (DNP) program prepares you to manage complexity and lead change in health care and community systems—and improve population health.
+Elmhurst’s online Doctor of Nursing Practice (DNP) program prepares you to manage complexity, lead change and improve population health at a systems level.

 Take Your Nursing Practice to the Next Level

 In today’s complex health care environment, you need an advanced degree that prepares you to lead.

 Elmhurst’s DNP program takes a systems-level approach, teaching you the broad-based skills and perspective you need to make a difference across complex systems.
 You’ll be equipped to help make high-level policy changes that have a direct impact on patients, systems and communities.

 Meanwhile, you will grow your leadership skills and increase your ability to create and sustain change.